How to look after a Messor Barbarus (Harvester Ants Care)?

 Do not disturb and Do not feed your ant colony during this period.
 Checking them once 24 hours after arrival is enough.

-If you disturb your queen ant, if you put her under stress lifting your setup lid a few times a day to check if everything is going well or if you put your ant setup near your TV or stereo so all that vibration will hit into the nest area etc., all that will lead to a tragic end of your first ant experience.
+If you disturb your queen ant, if you put her under stress by lifting your setup lid a few times a day to check if everything is going well or if you put your ant setup near your TV or stereo, so all that vibration will hit into the nest area, etc., all that will lead to a tragic end of your first ant experience.
 Why is that?

 Imagine living quietly in your house, in a dark room because the light makes you scared, and suddenly a giant lifts up the roof above your head a few times every single day and on top of all, a bright light blinds you at the same time.
 Apart from this, the nasty giant screams strange noises now and then, sometimes so loud that the whole house shakes, the same as an earthquake affecting a person's house.
 How long are you going to last?
 I will leave the answer to you.

 You should leave your little friends alone.
-Check them once a week for a minute or two in the evening when the light coming from the night lamp is more soft and be as gentle as possible.
+Check them once a week for a minute or two in the evening when the light coming from the night lamp is softer, and be as gentle as possible.

 How to proceed further and attach the ants to the Ant Farm, please find out here: How to set up your live queen ant farm?